aleshaleksey/fansys23/08-spell-list.md

 |Components|kinetic|
 |Save|Int, harmless|

-**Description**: The target gains lightly concealment, by some intangible, but clearly visible phenomenon.
+**Description**: The target gains light concealment, by some intangible, but clearly visible phenomenon.

 **Limitation**: The "Least shroud" cannot be moved from the square it was originally cast.
 If the target leaves the square, the ward remains there.